 Right, are you ready for this?
 I'm going to teach you my own technique which I developed over the weekend after trying several ways.

-On a chopping board, lay down a tender cabbage leaf.
+Step 4: On a chopping board, lay down a tender cabbage leaf.
 Make sure it's as flat as possible.
 Fill the leaf with about a couple tbsp of the mixture and roll.
 I like to put the mixture towards the bottom of the leaf then roll it once upwards.
 I then fold the sides in, to make it look like an open envelope.
 Then I continue rolling until it's fully folded.

-Repeat with all the remaining filling and cabbage leaves.
-You should get around 24 Romanian cabbage rolls.
-Time to bake them!
+Step 5: Time to bake the sarmale!
 A quick note here: you can also cook them on the hob.
 My mum, for example, cooks them on the hob.
 I personally prefer baked items.
 Also, the first time I tried making sarmale I baked them and I thought they tasted best!
 But it's up to you if you want to do it differently.

 Preheat the oven to 150C / 300F.